thejohncotton/savvy-course-materials/Wk1Mod2.md

   2. The social media links from `README.md`
   3. A "navigation list" at the top of your landing page, with links to 'Home' (`/`) and 'Projects' (`/projects`).
   4. At least one comment for future developers (or you!) using the syntax `<!-- comment text -->`
-5. Make sure that your website is working locally by pressing `CTRL + ALT + 8`, then navigating to `localhost:8000` in your browser.

 ---